Our rating(3.7/5)

 Card machines and POS equipment

-Alternatively, you can opt for Epos Now Payments through a card machine that Epos Now rents out for a minimum of £15 + VAT per month.
+But really, most businesses are encouraged to use Epos Now Payments through a card machine that Epos Now rents out for a minimum of £15 + VAT per month.
 This is similar to terminal rental costs of other merchant service providers.

 Integrations